Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

 \subsection{The main proposition}

-Speaking roughly, the following proposition claims that for a deformation of any vector field $v\in \orc(M)$ one can choose a neighborhood $U$ (that is a torus without a disk) of the unstable manifold~$W^u(P_v)$ in such a way that the restriction of the deformation onto this neighborhood can be extended to a family of vector fields on the whole torus so that after reversing the time one gets a family of fields of class~$\N$ with some additional properties that will turn useful in proving our theorem.
+Roughly speaking, the following proposition claims that for a deformation of any vector field $v\in \orc(M)$ one can choose a neighborhood $U$ (which is a torus without a disk, i.e., a handle) of the unstable manifold~$W^u(P_v)$ in such a way that the restriction of the deformation onto this neighborhood can be extended as a family of vector fields on the whole torus so that after reversing the time one gets a family of fields of class~$\N$ with some additional properties that will turn useful in proving Theorem~\ref{thm:main}.
+The most important property is the monotonicity in the parameter, because it will allow us to apply Theorems~\ref{thm:veer} and~\ref{thm:superboyd}.